mleager/Agentic-AI-Course/2_openai/my-labs/notes/1-agents-intro.md

 ## Basic Terminology

-Agents:
+`Agents`:

-    Represents the AI Model (LLM)
+- Represents the AI Model (LLM)

-Handoffs:
+`Handoffs`:

-    Represents the interaction between Agents
+- Represents the interaction between Agents

-Guardrails:
+`Guardrails`:

-    Represents the checks/controls you put around the Agent to stay in scope of the task
+- Represents the checks/controls you put around the Agent to stay in scope of the task

-Sessions:
+`Sessions`:

-    Automatically maintains conversation history across Agent Runs
+- Automatically maintains conversation history across Agent Runs

 ## 3 Steps to run an Agent

 Create  -->  Track  -->  Run

 1. Create an instance of Agent